ibm-cloud-docs/blockchain/howto/ibp-console-build-network.md

 This three-part tutorial series takes you through the process of creating and interconnecting a relatively simple, multi-node {{site.data.keyword.blockchainfull_notm}} Platform 2.0 network by using the console and leveraging your Kubernetes deployment.

-* [Build a network tutorial](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network) guides you through the process of hosting a network by creating an orderer and peer.
+* [Building a network tutorial](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network) guides you through the process of hosting a network by creating an orderer and peer.
-* [Join a network tutorial](/docs/services/blockchain/howto/ibp-console-join-network.html#ibp-console-join-network) guides you through the process of joining an existing network by creating a peer and joining it to a channel.
+* [Joining a network tutorial](/docs/services/blockchain/howto/ibp-console-join-network.html#ibp-console-join-network) guides you through the process of joining an existing network by creating a peer and joining it to a channel.
-* [Deploy a smart contract on the network](/docs/services/blockchain/howto/ibp-console-smart-contracts.html#ibp-console-smart-contracts) provides information on how to write a smart contract and deploy it on your network.
+* [Deploying a smart contract on the network tutorial](/docs/services/blockchain/howto/ibp-console-smart-contracts.html#ibp-console-smart-contracts) provides information on how to write a smart contract and deploy it on your network.

 You can use the steps in these tutorials to build a network with multiple organizations in one cluster for the purposes of development and testing.
-Use the **Build a network** tutorial if you want to found a blockchain consortium and have other members use the **Join a network** tutorial to connect from a different cluster.
+Use the **Building a network** tutorial if you want to found a blockchain consortium and have other members use the **Joining a network** tutorial to connect from a different cluster.
 Following the tutorials with different consortium members allows you to create a truly **distributed** blockchain network.

 ### The structure of this network
 {: #ibp-console-build-network-structure}

-If you complete all the steps in the **Build a network** and **Join a network** tutorials, your network will resemble the one in the illustration below:
+If you complete all the steps in the **Building a network** and **Joining a network** tutorials, your network will resemble the one in the illustration below:
 ![Sample basic network structure](../images/ibp-v2-build-network.png "Sample basic network structure")
 *Figure 1.
 Sample basic network structure*
 This configuration is sufficient for testing applications and smart contracts.
 The network contains the following components: